 We match individuals in the survey to registry-based data.
 Doing so allows us to shed more light on who is uncomfortable with debt.
-It also allows us to link our survey measure of general debt attitude to actual debt, consumption, and saving behavior.
-Statistics Sweden provided detailed information on individuals' balance sheets for 2003 to 2007.14 The debt value is observed per lender but contractual terms beyond the current value and the interest expense paid in the year are not available.
+It also allows us to link our survey measure of general debt attitude to actual debt, spending, and saving behavior.

+Statistics Sweden provided detailed information on individuals' balance sheets for 2003 to 2007.16 Debt is observed per lender but contractual terms beyond the current value and the interest expense paid in the year are not available.
 Statistics Sweden also provides information on sociodemographic variables such as country of birth, gender, education, age, and disposable income (gross labor income and pension income plus transfers minus taxes), which are important control variables.

-Based on this information, we constructed an imputed measure of consumption from the budget constraint for each individual (Browning and Leth-Petersen, 2003; see also Koijen, Van Nieuwerburgh, and Vestman, 2015).
-This enabled us to analyze the impact on consumption and savings of differential debt behavior.
-What we measure is as follows:
+Based on this information, we constructed an imputed measure of spending from the budget constraint for each individual (Browning and Leth-Petersen, 2003; see also Koijen, Van